ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ## Event Loop

 @ul

+- Used with the 'Reactor' pattern, a.k.a Event-driven programming

 - The event loop is used to subscribe to events and then act on them once they are dispatched.